caiotava/gameboy-examples/README.md

 side-scrolling-gameboy
 ======================

-Very simple example of gameboy side scrolling game.
+Simple example of side scrolling game for GameBoy, written with GBDK.